Hidden Windows 11 24H2 Features

 How to use them

-To create a virtual desktop, open the task view (Win + Tab) and click on "New Desktop".
-You can drag windows from one screen to another in this view or use shortcuts (Win + Ctrl + ←/→) to switch desktops quickly and Win + Ctrl + D to create a new one instantly.
-Each desktop can have its own open windows without affecting others.
-For instance, "Desktop 1" could have your email and Word, while "Desktop 2" has your browser and social media, keeping contexts separated.
+To create a virtual desktop, open the task view (Win + Tab) and click "New Desktop".
+You can drag windows between desktops in this view, or use shortcuts: Win + Ctrl + ←/→ to switch quickly, and Win + Ctrl + D to create a new one instantly.

 Productive use cases